 Social opportunity costs (see discussion under RO1) might also arise here, but due to the transition period these are highly uncertain, but will in any case be significantly lower than for RO1 (or even non-existent).

-Overall SEAC finds it clear that the costs linked to RO2 to be (significantly) lower compared to these for RO1.
+Overall SEAC finds it clear that the costs linked to RO2 to be (significantly) lower compared to those for RO1.

 RO3: Derogation from ban, but reporting and instructions-for-use requirements